ask-be/ASK.HAL/README.md

 var app = builder.Build();

 ...
-// Adding HeaderPropagation is required by the IResourceAccessor app.UseHeaderPropagation();
+// Adding HeaderPropagation is required by the IResourceClient app.UseHeaderPropagation();

 ...